-The fully self-contained KCG591E provides precision protection against malfunction and human and operational hazards under loss of mains conditions.
+The fully self-contained KCG596E provides precision generator island protection as well as protection against malfunction and human and operational hazards under loss of mains conditions for either single phase or three phase 4-wire systems.

 The DIN rail mounted digitally controlled unit meets the protection requirements for generators connected to mains supply, such as defined in the G99 and similar recommendations.